 When returning to Denmark

-When you return to Denmark, you have to apply for a new membership within 8 weeks of your return in order to have the right to receive unemployment benefits.
-Read more about returning home below.
+When you return to Denmark, you have to apply for a new membership within 8 weeks of your return, in order to receive unemployment benefits.

 It is important that you are insured in the right country.
 If not, it may have consequences for your right to receive unemployment benefits, depending on the length of the insurance period.

-At worst, you may not be able to obtain unemployment benefits.
-You run the risk of not gaining the right to benefits until you have worked full time for 1 year (1,924 hours) and have been correctly insured in the same period.
+Worst case, you may not be able to obtain unemployment benefits.
+In order to be eligible for benefits you need to fulfill an income criteria.
+This means that you have to have been a member for 1 year and you have to have earned a minumum of DKK 263,232 (2024) within a year.
+You can only get a maximum of DKK 21,936 per month (2024) in a membership period.
 This applies whether or not you have retained your membership with us.
 You can also lose your right to Danish early retirement benefits (efterløn).
-So if in doubt, always consult Akademikernes A-kasse.
+If you are in doubt, always consult Akademikernes A-kasse.

 You can transfer insurance and employment periods within EEA

-Under EEA rules, as an employed person, you can transfer both insurance and employment periods between EEA countries.
-This means that you need not start from scratch regarding unemployment insurance when moving to another EEA country.
+As an employed person under EEA rules, you can transfer both insurance and employment periods between EEA countries.
+This means that you need not start from scratch regarding unemployment insurance, when moving to another EEA country.
 It also means that you will be covered by that country’s unemployment insurance system.
-This transfer is also possible for self-employed persons.
+This transfer is also possible if you are self-employed.

 Your documentation of work and unemployment insurance